SaveWise

 Customizable Budgeting Feature: Users can set their own categories, spending limits, and transaction dates for budgets and transactions.

-- Understanding -
+- Research -

 To understand users' needs in a budgeting app